vikas780/vikas780/README.md

 </a>

-- 🔭 I’m currently working on **MERN Application**,
+- 🔭 I’m currently working on **Frontend Applications**

-- 📫 How to reach me: 📧 Vikas1000dhiman@gmial.com
+- 📫 How to reach me: 📧 Vikas1000dhiman@gmail.com

 - 💬 Ask me about **MERN** and **sql**